Adam Vinatieri

 Adam Matthew Vinatieri (born December 28, 1972) is an American former professional football placekicker who played in the National Football League (NFL) for 24 seasons with the New England Patriots and Indianapolis Colts.
-Vinatieri attended South Dakota State University (SDSU) from 1991 to 1994.
 Vinatieri is the NFL's all-time leading scorer at 2,673 points, in addition to holding the NFL records for field goals made (599), postseason points (238), and overtime field goals made (12).
 He is considered one of the greatest placekickers of all time.

 Vinatieri joined the Patriots as an undrafted free agent in 1996, where he played for 10 seasons, and was a member of the Colts for 14 seasons.
 A four-time Super Bowl winner – three with the Patriots and one with the Colts – Vinatieri has the most Super Bowl wins for a kicker.
 He is also the only player to score 1,000 points for two different franchises.
-Retiring in 2021 after a year in free agency, Vinatieri was the last active player whose career began in the 1990s.
+Retiring in 2021 after a year in free agency, Vinatieri was the last active NFL player whose career began in the 1990s.

-Celebrated for his kicking accuracy and success under pressure, Vinatieri completed several of the most crucial field goals in NFL history.
+Celebrated for his accuracy and success under pressure, Vinatieri completed several of the most crucial field goals in NFL history.
 During the 2001–02 NFL playoffs, he converted the game-tying and winning kicks of New England's AFC Divisional Playoff game in blizzard conditions and the game-winning kick in the final seconds of Super Bowl XXXVI, earning the Patriots their first championship.
 Vinatieri would again convert a final-second kick to win Super Bowl XXXVIII, establishing himself as a key contributor of the Patriots' dynasty.
-In 2019, Vinatieri was named to the National Football League 100th Anniversary All-Time Team.
+He was inducted to the Pro Football Hall of Fame in 2026.